• Skip to main content

 Scale Figures

 These figures are the cream of the crop of anime figures.
 Scale figures are done at a very high standard and can be very expensive.
-Scale figures are made at a certain scale comparative to the measurements of character.
+Scale figures are made at a certain scale comparative to the actual measurements of character.
 The most common scales are 1/7 and 1/8.
 Other scales like 1/6 and 1/4 are becoming more common though.

 I’m not saying all scale figures are good.
 There are some companies that produce poor-quality scale figures and you should avoid these companies.